What is Medicare?

 You enroll in a Medicare Advantage plan through a private insurance company.
 That plan becomes your primary insurer instead of the federal Medicare program.
 The insurance company provides you with a network of doctors, specialists, hospitals, and possibly pharmacies to use.

-Monthly premium: Some plans cost $0/month (though you must still pay your Part B premium, which is usually taken from your Social Security check)
+Monthly premium: Most plans cost $0/month (though you must still pay your Part B premium, which is usually taken from your Social Security check)

 Out-of-pocket maximum: Once you hit this limit, the plan pays 100% of covered costs for the rest of the year